 It often feels like in order to make the most of summer in the city, you have to constantly be doing something.
 But the best NYC summer moments can come from the times you are just being still and taking in your surroundings.
 I can’t think of a better way of having one of those moments than the classic New York activity of stoop-sitting.
 Stoop-sitting is exactly what it sounds like: you sit on your building’s front stoop, or fire escape if there is no stoop, and you just take it all in: the heat, the liveliness in the streets, the hot trash smell.
 Ah, that’s summer.

 One more thing!
-If you liked this article and you like what I do here at Shiloh in the City, sign up for my email list and connect with me on social media.
+If you liked this article on the top things to do in NYC in the summer and you like what I do here at Shiloh in the City, sign up for my email list and connect with me on social media.
 Your support is always appreciated and it helps this site grow.
-Thanks for reading!
+Thanks for reading and have a great summer in NYC!